wendel-batista-2008/tron-arbitrage-bot/README.md

 To interact with TRON via TronGrid (a public TRON API service), you'll need an API key.
 You can obtain one by signing up on TronGrid.

-Once you have the API key, update your configuration file or environment variables with the following:
+Once you have the API key, update your .env with the following:
 ```
 TRON_RPC_URL=https://api.trongrid.io
 TRONGRID_API_KEY=your_api_key_here